Your First Binary Simulations with POSYDON 🌠

 The Population.export_selection()

 function will export just the indices of the binaries you’re interested in into a new file.
-The simulated and underlying mass will remain the same, since they are dependent on the population run.
+The simulated mass will remain the same, since they are dependent on the population run.

 indices = [0,9]